Last Updated on December 8, 2022 by Lori Geurin

 - Tularemia (another tick-borne illness)

 I developed mild dyslexia for a time and had difficulty reading numbers.
-As an avid reader I developed a great frustration when reading text.
+As an avid reader, I became frustrated when reading a text.

-I wanted to find out the root cause of my illness.
+I wanted to learn the root cause of my illness.
 But each time I went to the doctor, it seemed like they only wanted to treat my myriad of symptoms.
 It was incredibly frustrating.

 According to Jennifer Martin, PsyD, there are Seven Psychological Stages of Chronic Pain and Illness: